Fasih14/Prediction-using-Supervised-Machine-Learning/README.md

 # Prediction-using-Supervised-Machine-Learning
-Predict the percentage of an student based on the no. of study hours using simple Linear Regression Model
+Predicting the percentage of an student based on the no. of study hours using simple Linear Regression Model